 Buns

-- 1/3 cup spiced dark rum (optional - or water to soak)
+- 1/3 cup water or spiced dark rum

 - 1 cup sultana raisins